Global-Chem/global-chem/academic/paper.md

 # Conclusion

 `Global-Chem` was developed to facilitate the ability of scientists in both academia and industry to make their compounds of interest readily available to the scientific community in the form of objects that may be directly accessed from python.
 However, it can also facilitate the evaluation of other tools to access chemical information in the form of SMILES.
 Beyond accessing SMILES stings we've shown the utility of `Global-Chem` to interogate the coverage of the force field `CGenFF`.
 By partitioning chemical space into well-defined chemical lists, `Global-Chem` allows for regions of chemical space where the CGenFF programs fails or assigns parameters of low analogy to be readily identified.
 This information will allow for decisions to be made concerning the addition of molecules in the CGenFF training set thereby allowing for systematic improvements in the force field.
 Accordingly, `Global-Chem` has a number of potential purposes, including teaching and cheminformatics, but our main perogative is to create a free record collection.
 As `Global-Chem` requires direct user input, if we plant the seed now then, hopefully, our tree will grow.
 The actual growth of the tree will be decided on by the common chemical community and people in the field.
+Enjoy.

 # Acknowledgements